- Technical Mathematics

 - Northeastern University

 02115 Boston, MA

-O. Mryglod, B. Fuchs, M. Szell, Y. Holovatch, S. Thurner: Interevent time distributions of human multi-level activity in a virtual world, (2014, submitted)
+O. Mryglod, B. Fuchs, M. Szell, Y. Holovatch, S. Thurner: Interevent time distributions of human multi-level activity in a virtual world, Physica A (2014, in press)

 M. Szell: Connecting Paradigms, Science 343(6174), 970-971 (2014)